 1. Stay Safe

 A fall during your recovery can drastically lengthen your recovery time.
 Plan for safety first.
 Before your surgery, make sure to prevent falls by making the proper household modifications.
-Have someone like an in home health care provider help you with:

 2. Manage Pain and Infection